Juris Doctor Curriculum

 Part-Time Division

 To accommodate the needs of working adults or others who cannot devote themselves to the full-time study of law, La Verne Law offers part-time day and evening programs.
 The part-time programs require four academic years of study.
 To complete the part-time programs within four years requires part-time students to enroll and study during the summer.
 In the part-time programs (Day or Evening), students complete 8-10 units per semester, typically attending class 3 times a week.
 Students may be required to attend class 4 times a week in some semesters, as well as may be required to attend Saturday classes.
 While the part-time program substantively mirrors the full-time program in terms of the required courses, experiential learning opportunities, and available electives, students should expect curricular adjustments with regard to timing and scheduling of the part-time programs.
 Full-time students may be allowed and/or required to enroll in some classes offered in the evening.
+The California Committee of Bar Examiners for the State Bar of California has accredited the University of La Verne College of Law and Public Service as a 3 year full-time Juris Doctor program and as a 4 year part-time Juris Doctor program.
+Students enrolled in the part-time 4 year JD program are not allowed to graduate early or with less than 4 academic years.

 Sample Part-time Division Schedule